Blattner Veteran Shares How Military Shaped His Life

 “It’s my sincere pleasure and honor to work at Blattner,” Mashhadani said.
 “It’s one of the finest companies in the country and we’re leading the way in renewable energy construction.”

 Zee Mashhadani with his family, including wife, Aileen, daughter, Zena, and son, Zion.
-Mashhadani is a process improvement analyst at Blattner.
+Mashhadani is a process excellence analyst at Blattner.

 Blattner HEROES’ Impact

-One way the Blattner HEROES program is delivering value for veterans is by interviewing veterans for possible career fits at Blattner.
+One way the Blattner HEROES program is delivering value for veterans is by interviewing them for possible career fits at Blattner.

 Recently, Jerry Snider, a member of our IT team and a board member for our HEROES group, went to Killeen, Texas, which is just outside of Fort Hood, to participate in a military job recruiting event on behalf of Blattner.
 While there, he had the opportunity to speak with about 50 individuals who are transitioning from the military.